 The general rate of tax is 25%.
 However, newly formed companies pay 15% tax on the first €300,000 and 20% on the remainder for the first two years.

-Unless you run a VAT-exempt business (teaching, for example), you’ll need to register for VAT.
+Unless you run a VAT-exempt business (teaching, for example), you’ll need to register for VAT in Spain.
 This applies whether you’re a sole trader, a partnership or a company; and no matter how little money you make.

 In Spain, VAT is charged at 21%.
 However, some types of goods and services may attract a lower rate of 10% or even 4%.